 Does your insurance cover working from home?

-Does home insurance cover you for remote working?
+Does home insurance cover work equipment?

 This is defined by each insurer, so you’ll need to check the contents section of your policy.
 It usually includes: